 Schedule a Screening

-If you think you meet the criteria, request a low-dose CT lung screening using our online form or call 330.489.1300 between 8 a.m. and 4:30 p.m., Monday through Friday.
+If you think you meet the criteria, request a low-dose CT lung screening by calling 330.489.1300 between 8 a.m. and 4:30 p.m., Monday through Friday.
 You will need to complete a brief questionnaire to confirm that you qualify.
 For your convenience, we offer these screenings at multiple locations in Stark, Tuscarawas and Carroll counties.

 Please note: You do not have to be a Mercy Hospital patient to receive this screening, but you must obtain an order from your primary care physician for the testing.
 For more information, please contact our Lung Nurse Navigator at 330.458.4214.